 Pavesini cookies are the most common ladyfinger biscuit alternatives.
 They are low in calories (only nine calories per piece), small, thin, generously sprinkled with sugar, and easy to handle.

+Pavesini biscuits were patented in 1948 to differentiate their appearance from classic ladyfingers.
 The texture of Pavesini cookies is less consistent than that of Savoiardi fingers.
-So this alternative should be brushed with coffee instead of dipping them.
+Therefore, this alternative should be brushed with coffee instead of dipped.

 Tiramisu with Pavesini (Tiramisù con i Pavesini in Italian) is the most popular variant of classic tiramisu, especially if made in cups or glasses.
-However, dipped in coffee, they tend to "dissolve," creating so-called deconstructed tiramisu.
+However, dipped in coffee, they tend to "dissolve," creating deconstructed tiramisu.

 2. Oro Saiwa cookies